 Assets shall be recorded as separate items in the register.
 Land and buildings shall be recorded as separate assets in the register.
 Each part of an item of property, plant and equipment with a cost or useful live that is significant in relation to the total cost or total useful life of the item shall be depreciated separately.
-The following information will be recorded on the asset register
+The following information will be recorded on the asset register o Replacement Value if applicable

-- o Asset Number or deed number in respect of property
+- Asset Number or deed number in respect of property

-- o Date of Purchase
+- Date of Purchase

 - Description

 - Category

 - Cost Centre

-- o Location
+- Location

-- Purchase or valued cost
+- o Purchase or valued cost

 - Depreciation Rate

 - Depreciation for the current year

-- Accumulated Depreciation
+- o Accumulated Depreciation

 - Residual Value

-- o Impairment for the year
+- Impairment for the year

 - Accumulated Impairment

-- Book Value of the asset
+- o Book Value of the asset

 - Source of finance

 - Lifespan of the asset